baptistehamon/lsapy/README.rst

 |pypi| |zenodo| |ruff| |docs|

-`LSAPy` stand for Land Suitability Analysis (LSA) in Python.
+`LSAPy` stands for Land Suitability Analysis (LSA) in Python.
 Its objective is to make conducting LSA in Python easier and more accessible to users.
 It provides a set of objects built around `xarray`_ and operating together, making LSA's workflow straight forward and easy to understand.